electron/electron/docs/tutorial/notifications.md

 ![Notification in the Renderer process](../images/notification-renderer.png)

-If you open the Console and then click the notification, you will see the message that was generated after triggering the `onclick` event:
+If you open the Console and then click the notification, you will see the message that was generated after triggering the `onclick` event.
+Note that this message will appear in the console _in the running Electron app_ - not in Fiddle.

 ![Onclick message for the notification](../images/message-notification-renderer.png)